Supporting Individuals At Risk

 Savera UK is working within the Government Guidelines in response to the COVID-19 pandemic and is limited in the direct support we can offer.
 Our helpline (0800 107 0726, 9 am-5 pm excluding bank holidays) is still open and support staff are available to help you.

 We have all been told to stay home by the UK Government and Public Health to stop the spread of the Coronavirus (COVID-19).
 Home is supposed to be somewhere that we feel safe, but we know that for some people this is not the case.

 If you are experiencing or are at risk of ‘honour’-based abuse (HBA), forced marriage, female genital mutilation (FGM) or any other harmful traditional practice, then you may be self-isolating with someone who wants to or is harming you.
 This could be your partner, family or extended family.

-No instances of ‘honour’-based abuse are too minor to report.
+No instance of ‘honour’-based abuse is too minor to report.